 Alternatively, actions that based solely on local climate wisdom or typical development may be selected and implemented as the actions, however it will not target the most vulnerable areas and people.
-Not to mention that the particular action will not be sustainable 2 City Level Enhancing local government and other city stakeholders' capacity in developing local climate change adaptation action plan (RAD API) and implement Climate smart initiatives 2.1.1 2.1.2 2.1.3 City climate working group reactivated RAD API developed based on City Climate Risk Assessment and Climate Coastal Impact Strategy to integrate CCA into local government planning processes (annual work plan or mid-term development plan of city) is developed Innovative and collaboration adaptation actions are implemented in collaboration with private sector, Government bodies and NGO ( i.e. technology for main productive sectors, model on collaborative CCA program across coastal villages/ upstream and downstream villages); and also evaluated for future reference Climate change training and The project pursues a participatory and integrated approach where community, local government, university, NGO, and private sector work together to develop adaptation action plan (RAD API) and integrate it into local development.
+Not to mention that the

+particular action will not be sustainable

+2 City Level

+Enhancing local government and other city stakeholders' capacity in developing local climate change adaptation action plan (RAD API) and implement Climate smart initiatives 2.1.12.1.22.1.32.1.4 City climate working group reactivated RAD API developed based on City Climate Risk Assessment and Climate Coastal Impact Strategy to integrate CCA into local government planning processes (annual work plan or mid-term development plan of city) is developed Innovative and collaboration adaptation actions are implemented in collaboration with private sector, Government bodies and NGO ( i.e. technology for main productive sectors, model on collaborative CCA program across coastal villages/ upstream and downstream villages); and also evaluated for future reference Climate change training and knowledge sharing The project pursues a participatory and integrated approach where community, local government, university, NGO, and private sector work together to develop adaptation action plan (RAD API) and integrate it into local development.
 This approach reflects a more sustainable way and will be more cost-effective especially if considering long-term time scale.
 A city climate working group that comprises of the abovementioned city stakeholders had previously formed in Pekalongan City, yet the said team is not active in the past year.
 The first action that will be conducted at city level under this program is reactivating the working group.
 Activating and optimizing the role of city team in this program is deemed as cost-effective since they already have basic knowledge on climate change and the relevant issues and assessment, so that the team does not has to be trained rigorously on basic matter.
 As part of the city team, local government will be equipped with skills to integrate adaptation action and planning to their city development plan (RPJMD/RKP).
-This integration is considered to be cost-effective measures since it will ensure that there will be budget allocation for adaptation actions knowledge sharing that will not be funded under the program but included in the RPJMD /RKP (including integration of city-wide replication/scaling up of adaptation actions funded by the program); the program thus can focus in the most prioritized actions in the prioritized area.
-Furthermore, the integration would also allow M&E activity for actions undertaken under the program to be included in the city development plan.
-Hence this city-level engagement will ensure that local adaptation action will be adequately supported in long-term.
+This integration is considered to be cost-effective measures since it will ensure that there will be budget allocation for adaptation actions that will not be funded under the

-- conducted
+conducted

 - 2.1.6 Knowledge product,

 Advocay material

 (i.e. lessons learned,

 research paper,

 newsletter)

 published and

 shared

 - 2.1.7 Local knowledge sharing platform established